jst-qaml/m3s-astah-plugin/README.md

 | Case study_repair_balanced      | Third version with aggressive repair implemented |
 | Case study_update               | Final version with requirements updated         |

+## Pattern Application Support
-## Machine Learning Reliability Solution Patterns
+### Machine Learning Reliability Solution Patterns

-> [!IMPORTANT]
-> This feature requires Astah* System Safety with object constraint language (OCL) support to work.
-Please contact the Astah* representative for the availability of the product.

-With this plugin, you can use the following Machine Learning Reliability Solution Patterns (Table 2).
+With this plugin, you can use the following Machine Learning Reliability Solution Patterns (Table 1).

-Please refer to [pattern-application branch](https://github.com/jst-qaml/m3s-astah-plugin/tree/pattern-application) for the specific version with the solution patterns feature implemented.

-*Table 2: Extracted Machine Learning Reliability Solution Patterns*
+*Table 1: Extracted Machine Learning Reliability Solution Patterns*
 | ID  | Pattern Name                         | Problem (Excerpt)                                                                                   | Solution (Excerpt)                                                                          |
 | --- | ------------------------------------ | ---------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |
 | P1  | Selective repair                     | It is impossible to analyze the cause and consider countermeasures when deficiencies are found.      | Machine Learning repair tool                                                                |